TharunKumarReddy5/data-512-homework_2/README.md

 ## Research Implications

-Include write-up paragraphs.
-One of your paragraphs should reflect on what you have learned, what you found, what (if anything) surprised you about your findings, and/or what theories you have about why any biases might exist (if you find they exist).
+The key takeaway from this assignment is to understand the biases in the source data to identify any model biases and avoid any misinterpretation of findings.
+The bulk of online information contains some bias by nature.
+The biases may be caused by a variety of factors, such as demographic, gender, cultural prejudices, literacy rates etc. During the post-hoc analysis, several questions came up regarding the articles per capita, including whether it was a reliable indicator of coverage and if it was correlated with ORES ratings.
+Few biases in the data are evident during post-hoc investigation.
+There are biases found in Eastern Europe and Western Asia, having higher ranks for high quality articles as compared to total articles.
+The articles per capita values appear to be greatly reliant on the population of the country/region.
+For example, the majority of the highest coverage countries/regions also have the lowest population, and vice versa.
+In terms of article quality, non-native English speakers had less high-quality articles than native speakers, indicating a cultural-linguistic bias.
+All these inherent biases and few additional data inconsistencies made me question the reliability of the per capita calculation performed during the final steps of the exercise.

-What biases did you expect to find in the data (before you started working with it), and why?
+### What biases did you expect to find in the data (before you started working with it), and why?
-What (potential) sources of bias did you discover in the course of your data processing and analysis?
+Before the exercise, I expected high bias of high quality articles towards developed countries, but the Wikipedia data is not present.
+There is a selection bias involved in this exercise as there is missing data for many countries, including major countries like US, Canada, Australia, etc. I expected less article per capita value for South and East Asia due to high population.
+I also expected high bias in because of high articles per capita for smaller countries as their articles count is lesser than other countries.
+The ratings of politicians from these countries would have been lesser since many politicians wouldn't be famous.
+Also, the Asian and African countries' articles would have less number of articles per capita attributing to literacy rates or the cultural-linguistic bias in general there, which means articles in their native languages would be better.

-What might your results suggest about (English) Wikipedia as a data source?
+### What might your results suggest about (English) Wikipedia as a data source?
-What might your results suggest about the internet and global society in general?
+Data is dynamically changing on multiple runs hence could lead to inconsistency in analysis.
+The ORES scores might not be trustworthy as they come from an AI model that could be a victim of ideological, racial, gender, or cultural bias.
+From the ORES Wiki, I came to know that the way the ORES model evaluates the quality of the article itself appears to be biased toward the article's structure rather than the content.

-Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
+### Can you think of a realistic data science research situation where using these data (to train a model, perform hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
-Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
+Yes, biases may be present in content moderation or NLP-based technologies that collect data from the internet.
+For instance, we observed in the readings how gender, demographic, and cultural biases might result in the models making predictions that may not be accurate.
+Another illustration is the Islamophobia article, which shows how GPT-3 is opposed to the specific religion.
+These restrictions are brought about by the data that is given into these AI systems, which operate on the "Garbage In, Garbage Out" tenet.

-How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
+### How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
+For the regions and countries, there are missing Wikipedia articles information in the dataset.
+Few countries have population values as 0.
+Because of the above two reasons, the articles-per-capita might not represent the true values.
+Hence, the researcher should extract the politicians Wikipedia articles from those of the missing countries.
+Along with that, the ORES scores of articles for these countries should also be obtained to get a true picture of the high-quality-article-per-capita.

 ## Repository Structure
 Here are the main folders in our github data-512-homework_2 repository: